DannyMac180/mirror-agent/docs/project_plan.md

    - Ability to switch or configure the LLM in real time or at startup.

 2. **Prompt Engineering**
-   - System messages for setting the Mirror Agent’s style and tone (Socratic, wise, supportive).
+   - System messages for setting the Mirror Agent's style and tone (Socratic, wise, supportive).
    - Templates for reflection, retrieving context, and memory usage.

 3. **Memory Management**